simonwep/selection/README.md

 * @viselect/angular - TBA (planned).

 > Check out [recipes](packages/vanilla/recipes.md) for commonly asked questions and how to solve them using the standart library!
+> For information about events and more check out the [vanilla readme](packages/vanilla/README.md)!

 ### Browser support